 A team of teachers and administrators at each school decides how to redo schedules and reallocate money to fund pay supplements permanently, in contrast to temporarily grant-funded programs.
 Opportunity Culture schools in Indianapolis Public Schools (IPS) are expected to reallocate funds primarily from vacant positions to fund the supplements.

 Six IPS schools (four elementary and two secondary schools) began implementing Opportunity Culture in 2016–17.
-Nine more schools (seven elementary and two secondary) are currently in the design process to select Opportunity Culture models and roles for their schools, and lay the foundation for implementing the new roles in 2017–18.
+Nine more schools (seven elementary and two secondary) joined in 2017–18, with more schools working on the design stage for implementation in the 2018–19 school year.

 The changes are part of an ambitious strategic plan for the district, under the leadership of Superintendent Lewis Ferebee.
 “We’re delighted to give our schools the opportunity to give all teachers the support, on-the-job learning, leadership opportunities, and higher pay they deserve,” Ferebee said.
 “I want all students to benefit from excellent teaching.”